 How to Paint Water and Reflections.

-You can use this techniques to paint reflections in oil paint or acrylic paint.
+You can use this techniques to paint reflections in oil paint or acrylic.

 Learn to paint water and reflections that look like glass with this very simple and straight forward method.